 Once the train is in transit, the railroads provide automated tracking updates at frequent checkpoints.

 Though you may not be able to do anything to affect transit, intermodal provides great visibility into your shipments.

 Coyote has direct digital connectivity with all Class I railroads, and we get a constant stream of shipment updates to our centralized freight platform.
 You can access those updates at tracking.coyote.com, or we can feed them into your system via API or EDI.

 There are two primary railroads in the western half of the U.S. (the Union Pacific and BNSF) and two primary railroads in the eastern half (the Norfolk Southern and the CSX).
 They are constantly working together, handing off shipments to each other.

 If you’re shipping across the country, your shipment is probably going to ride on two railroads.

 This is called an interchange.

-You do not need to do anything — it is a seamless process that the railroads handle themselves.
+You do not need to do anything for the interchange to happen — it is a seamless process that the railroads handle themselves.